top of page

 I really like to play around with palettes and make sure that my high-fidelity prototypes function as if it was an actual application, so having so many different types of gesture controls and making sure that the screen would adjust to opening dropdown tabs was a new skill I learned and I believe it reflected well in this prototype.

-Some next steps would be to think more intuitively about filling in some of the gaps that the user flow has that might confuse new users.
+I would like to think more intuitively about filling in some of the gaps that the user flow has that might confuse new users.
 Sometimes I feel like I go over the imperfections of the minor details more thoroughly and miss out on the broader picture that affects the usability.

 bottom of page